mixxxdj/website/content/news/XXXX-XX-XX-jack-zero-latency.md

 This is true on its own, because JACK uses directly the buffer configured for ALSA to mix the audio sources together.
 ALSA has a second buffer with the same length that is used to feed these samples into the hardware.
 That's all.

 However, in the case of Mixxx another buffer is used, because Mixxx has its own real-time mixing stage and uses the [PortAudio](http://www.portaudio.com) abstraction layer.
+In addition, most distros use JACK with it's default "Server Asynchronous Mode" which introduce one buffer extra latency (--async-latency);

 When using the ALSA API directly Mixxx does what JACK does.
 It uses the ALSA buffer directly, which doesn't add any latency.